int128/terraform-aws-kops-alb/README.md

-# Kubernetes starter with kops and Terraform
+# Kubernetes starter on AWS with kops and Terraform

-This is a Kubernetes starter with kops and Terraform to build the following stack.
+This is a Kubernetes starter on AWS with kops and Terraform to build the following stack.

 ![k8s-alb-kops-terraform.png](k8s-alb-kops-terraform.png)

 ## Goals

-- You can operate the cluster by `kops`
+- You can operate the Kunernetes cluster by `kubectl`.
-- You can access to the Kunernetes API by `kubectl`
-- You can access to services via a HTTPS wildcard domain
+- You can access to services on the cluster through HTTPS.

+This tutorial introduces the followings:

+- Kubernetes
+- nginx-ingress-controller
+- Kubernetes dashboard
+- Heapster

 ## Getting Started

 ### Prerequisite

-You must have followings:
+You must have the followings:

+- a domain or subdomain
 - an AWS account
 - an IAM user with [these permissions](https://github.com/kubernetes/kops/blob/master/docs/aws.md)
-- a Route53 hosted zone for the wildcard domain, e.g. `dev.example.com`
+- a Route53 hosted zone for the domain, e.g. `dev.example.com`
-- an ACM certificate for the wildcard domain, e.g. `*.dev.example.com`
+- an ACM certificate for the wildcard name, e.g. `*.dev.example.com`

 Install following tools: